-To give you a behind the scenes look at how I broke down and executed my website project to completion in 3 weeks — including all the challenges I faced along the way.
+To give you a behind the scenes look at how I executed JenKuo.com V1.0 website project to completion in 3 weeks — including the challenges I faced along the way.

-This is an in-depth look at my project execution process of how I built a brand new website entirely from scratch — tech setup & infrastructure, design and write all the copy.
+This is an in-depth look at my project execution and website creation process from scratch — tech & backend infrastructure setup, design and writing content.

-Note: I’ve been in digital marketing since 2010.
-I started learning marketing by learning how to build websites for myself.
+Note: I’ve been in digital marketing since 2010, and learned how to build websites and marketing by myself.

-If you’ve never built a website before or is new to marketing, please be patient and kind to yourself.
-Remember that I started where you are.
+If you’ve never built a website before or is new to marketing, web design and/or writing, please be patient and kind to yourself.
+I started where you are.

-Before enrolling in BASB, I already knew I wanted to:
+Before the course, I already knew I wanted to:

 - Start an email newsletter

-As part of the course, we were asked to decide on a ‘capstone project’ so we can use the concepts we’ve learned and apply it to a project we wanted to work on.
+We were asked to decide on a capstone project to apply the concepts we’re learning to a real project we wanted to work on.

-My new website was going to be the foundation for my work because I needed an “online home” to house my work.
+My new website was going to be the home to house my work online.

 Larry’s goal was to publish 4 pages.
 My goal was to publish 5 pages.

-We decided to publish whatever we create at the end of 2 weeks, and agreed that 2 weeks was a good timeframe to aim for.
-It’s a good constraint.
+We decided to publish whatever we create at the end of 2 weeks, and agreed it was a good constraint to aim for.

-Finding an accountability partner (and a new friend) at the beginning of the course felt serendipitous to me because it was what I needed.
-I welcome social pressure to ensure I ship my work because of my perfectionism tendencies.
+Finding an accountability partner (and a new friend) at the beginning of the course felt serendipitous.
+I welcome social pressure to ensure I ship my work to help me avoid my perfectionism tendencies.

-The 2 week constraint also helped inform how I made decisions as I worked through different phases of the project.
+The 2 week constraint informed how I made decisions as I worked through different phases of the project.

-The first thing I did was create a simple Project Plan that outlined the brief, the challenge, the plan, desired outcomes and tasks.
+The first thing I did was create a simple Project Plan that outlined the brief, the desired outcomes and tasks involved.
 This allowed me to stay organised and quickly see where I am in the process.

-I’ve shared my Website Project Plan at the end of this article as a reference.
+I’ve shared my Website Project Plan at the end of this article for reference.